 If, from within our software, a partition looks OK for the disk you are recovering (you see all of the volumes in the Explorer Tree), but Windows still does not recognize a volume, or says "Volume is inaccessible", it is possible that the Partition Boot Sector (or the Boot Sector Copy) is damaged by a virus or overwritten.

 You can view a live video-example demonstrating the procedure to fix a Volume Boot Sector at Video Guide: Recovery of inaccessible device.

+Important!
 The Fix Boot Sector command automatically logs the old information to the partition backup file, and you can always rollback the changes later on.

-Fix Boot Sector function is available in commercial (purchased) version only.
+Note: Fix Boot Sector function is available in commercial (purchased) version only.